jhuang97/starlink-constellation-animation/README.md

 # starlink-constellation-animation
-Animated scatter plots of Starlink satellite orbits
+Animated scatter plots of Starlink satellite orbital parameters

 I used this code to make this video: https://youtu.be/zYPJtTgS060